dimshik100/passive-aggressive-email-translator/README.md

 # Passive Aggressive Email Translator

 This repo contains a Chrome extension that identifies and translates passive aggressive phrases in emails.
 Currently works only with Gmail client.
-This extension is using [gmail.js](https://github.com/KartikTalwar/gmail.js/) library.

 ## Try it